nkongenelly/genologics/README.md

 The EPPs in use at Scilifelab can be found in the subdirectory 'scripts' of the repository [scilifelab_epps](https://github.com/SciLifeLab/scilifelab_epps/).

+### Tests

+The [limsmock](https://github.com/Clinical-Genomics/limsmock) serves as a LIMS REST API mock for testing purposes.
+It can be used for building tests for the genologicas package or other packages querying the clarity lims rest api.

+Some examples of how it can be used can be fount in [tests directory](https://github.com/Clinical-Genomics/limsmock/tree/master/tests).

 ### Pull requests policy

 Pull requests are welcome, and will be tested internally before merging.
 Be aware that this process might take a fair amount of time.